RoboCupAtHomeJP/Rule2023/rules/OPL/gr_en.md

 ### Schedule

-Details of the schedule for the competition will be added as they are arranged.
+Details of the schedule for the competition will be publish in the [AtHome2023](https://github.com/RoboCupAtHomeJP/AtHome2023) repository.

 ## Procedure during Tests